SimoneRebora/GitHubVerona2022/tutorials/git_commands.md

 `cd my_other_folder`

+You can verify that you actually moved there by writing:

+`pwd`

+Then, if you want to go back to the original folder, you need to write:

+`cd ..`

+...where the two dots mean the father (above) folder

 ## 2. Clone a repository

 If you want to clone a repository by somebody else (or that you have created), you need to use the command: `git clone repository_url`